slsa-framework/slsa/spec/predicates/provenance.md

 ## Model

-Provenance is a claim that some entity (`builder`) produced one or more software artifacts ([Statement]'s `subject`) by executing a series of steps (`recipe`), using some other artifacts as input (`materials`).
+Provenance is a claim that some entity (`builder`) produced one or more software artifacts ([Statement]'s `subject`) by executing some `recipe`, using some other artifacts as input (`materials`).
 The builder is trusted to have faithfully recorded the provenance; there is no option but to trust the builder.
 However, the builder may have performed this operation at the request of some external, possibly untrusted entity.
 These untrusted parameters are captured in the recipe's `entryPoint`, `arguments`, and some of the `materials`.
 Finally, the build may have depended on various environmental parameters (`environment`) that are needed for [reproducing][reproducible] the build but that are not under external control.

 See [Example](#example) for a concrete example.